 3d.
 First Year Representative and Postgraduate Representative

-- In addition to these roles, a First Year Representative and a Postgraduate Representative will be elected at the beginning of the academic year.
+- In addition to these roles, a First Year and Foundation Year Representative will be elected at the beginning of the academic year.
 During Welcome Week, the first year and postgraduate students will be given an opportunity to send an application to the Committee, which will be posted on the Society website and sent to the respective years via email.
 A poll will then be sent to the years, and the entrants with the most votes will gain the role.

-- The responsibilities of these Representatives will be to liaise with the E&W Rep and the Social Secretary, as well as the rest of the Committee to ensure that their years are properly included in the events of the year.
+- The responsibilities of this Representative will be to liaise with the E&W Rep and the Social Secretary, as well as the rest of the Committee to ensure that their year is properly included in the events of the year.
 They will also organise two first and foundation year socials during the year.